The Anthology Of Colonial Australian Crime Fiction

 Rachael Weaver

-Rachael Weaver is an ARC Senior Research Fellow in English and Theatre Studies at the University of Melbourne.
-She is the author of The Criminal of the Century (2006) and, with Ken Gelder, The Colonial Journals: and the Emergence of Australian Literary Culture (2014) and Colonial Australian Fiction: Character Types, Social Formations and the Colonial Economy (2017).
+Rachael Weaver is an ARC Future Fellow in English at the University of Tasmania.
+She is the author of The Criminal of the Century (2006) and, with Ken Gelder, The Colonial Journals, and the emergence of Australian literary culture (2014), Colonial Australian Fiction: Character Types, Social Formations and the Colonial Economy (2017), and The Colonial Kangaroo Hunt (2020).

 More